World Tennis Number (WTN)

 ITF WORLD TENNIS NUMBER (WTN)

-The World Tennis Number is coming to Interclub nationwide from September 2025!
+The World Tennis Number - nationwide from September 2025.

-While tournaments in New Zealand have used the WTN for seeding since 2023, the WTN is on its way to Interclub.
+While tournaments in New Zealand have used the WTN for seeding since 2023, the WTN is now used in interclub.

-- A modern online system that will calculate a player’s number on a weekly basis
+• A modern online system that calculates a player’s number on a weekly basis

 What Is The WTN?